CausalInference/pygformula/README.md

 ## Overview
 The pygformula package implements the non-iterative conditional expectation (NICE) algorithm of the g-formula algorithm (Robins, 1986).
-The g-formula can estimate an outcome’s counterfactual mean or risk under hypothetical treatment strategies (interventions) when there is sufficient information on time-varying treatments and confounders.
+The g-formula can estimate the counterfactual mean or risk of an outcome under hypothetical treatment strategies
+(interventions) when there is sufficient information on time-varying treatments and confounders.

-### Features:
+### Features

 * Treatments: discrete or continuous time-varying treatments.
 * Outcomes: failure time outcomes or continuous/binary end of follow-up outcomes.